Jensdboc/Master-Thesis/README.md

 ## Roboflow:
 The `data` folder contains the necessary data to run various models, and `utils.py` contains function that are used by other files.

-There are 5 files for running the 5 different models.
+There are 5 interactive notebooks for running the 5 different models.

 ## BlendshapeAnalysis:
 Do not rerun these files as they are based on unavailable data.